 For today I have scheduled in a full day tour of the city by public transport with a private guide.
 Your guide will come to your accommodation at around 9:00 AM and take you on a tour that will encompass some of the more famous sights but also some lesser known places of interest.
 Today there will be no fixed itinerary and entrance fees and transport will be paid on the day (you'll also have to cover the guide's transport).
 This is to give you the maximum flexibility to enjoy each place in your own time.
 With a knowledgeable local by your side you will be set for a great day in this amazing city and are sure to discover things that you might otherwise miss.
 Please let us know in advance if there are any sights you particularly wish to see, or areas of interest you have, as we can pass this information on to the guide for you.
 Your day of guiding will finish at around 5:00 PM either back at your accommodation or anywhere else in the city you wish to spend the evening.
 (This service is on a private basis.)

-Today you have a free day in Kyoto.
-This is an opportunity to further explore the city.
-Kyoto has a tremendous amount to offer whether you wish to discover some of the smaller temples and shrines dotted around the city or stroll through the bustling Nishiki Shijo market.
-The Kimono fashion show in the Nishijin textile district is well worth a look and if you wish to see some of the natural beauty of the Kyoto area then the Hozugawa river trip makes for a great afternoon or morning travelling down the river on a traditional style boat.
+Today you have a free day in Kyoto!
+This is an opportunity to further explore the city and make the most of your stay.
+Kyoto has a tremendous amount to offer, whether you wish to discover some of the smaller temples and shrines dotted around the city, or stroll through the bustling Nishiki Shijo market.
+The Kimono fashion show in the Nishijin textile district is well worth a look and if you wish to see some of the natural beauty of the Kyoto area, then the Hozugawa river trip makes for a great afternoon or morning travelling down the river on a traditional style boat.
 If you have any special requests please ask and we will see what we can do.